-Priority Description Maximise the use of e-invoicing and automated Electronic invoice flow workflows with clarity of outstanding orders, invoice status and task management.
+Priority Description Electronic invoice flow Maximise the use of e-invoicing and automated workflows with clarity of outstanding orders, invoice status and task management.
 Easy authorisation One-click authorisation on the go and on any device.
-Budgeting and An integrated management tool to help manage forecasting budgeting, forecasting and scenario planning.
-Modern and flexible debt management and recovery Debt management functionality with the ability to prioritise debts and flexibility automate workflows, taking advantage o communication methods.
-Management information in the form of modern Integrated reporting dashboards and fully integrated reporting.
-Ability to Integrated reporting write ad-hoc reports and to access data from the database to integrate with internal systems.
-Cloud / SQL server Preference for a fully supported Cloud based system Cloud / SQL Server (SaaS) with a SQL Server database.
+Budgeting and forecasting An integrated management tool to help manage budgeting, forecasting and scenario planning.
+Debt management flexibility Modern and flexible debt management and recovery functionality with the ability to prioritise debts and automate workflows, taking advantage of modern communication methods.
+Integrated reporting Management information in the form of modern dashboards and fully integrated reporting.
+Ability to write ad-hoc reports and to access data from the database to integrate with internal systems.
+Cloud / SQL server Preference for a fully supported Cloud based system (SaaS) with a SQL Server database.